Galileo-dev/blockchain/README.md

   - Backend using Solidity smart contracts deployed on Sepolia Testnet:
     - [Foundry](https://github.com/foundry-rs/foundry)
       - Foundry offered various tools that allowed me to quickly develop, test and deploy my smart contract to a devnet on `localhost`.
 This meant I could test changes without deploying to the Sepolia Testnet.
+        - I implemented tests for the smart contract to ensure it was working before deploying to the Sepolia Testnet [tests here](contracts/test/TicketToken.t.sol).
       - The ERC-20 contract was based on [solmate's ERC20](https://github.com/transmissions11/solmate/blob/c892309933b25c03d32b1b0d674df7ae292ba925/src/tokens/ERC20.sol).
 This contract has been designed to use the minimum amount of gas possible:
         - minimizes the use of `require` statements to save gas.
         - `unchecked` has been used for arithmetic operations where an overflow can't occur.
         - avoid state changes when allowance is set to max.
 - **Workflow:**
-  - User has the choice of purchasing a ticket, verifying their balance or returning a ticket to the doorman.
+  - Users can purchase a ticket, verify their balance, or return a ticket to the doorman.
   - Ticket purchase:
-    - Users can choose from a local wallet or an external wallet (Metamask, Walletconnect, etc.).
+    - Users can choose from a local or external wallet (Metamask, Walletconnect, etc.).
     - The user can then purchase a ticket using the buy button
   - Verify balance:
     - User can check their balance after they select a wallet.